htmelle-inc/htmelle-curriculum/week_1/day_1/style_exercises/README.md

 ## Exercises 4-6

 In this section we'll introduce buttons!
-We'll create three `buttons`s and apply some different styles to them to make them appear like something that the user would want to click!
+We'll create three `button`s and apply some different styles to them to make them appear like something that the user would want to click!
 We'll also explore how we can easily apply hover effects to buttons: